-I am based in Los Angeles so the city is constantly buzzing with life.
-I saw LeBron James out on a bike ride the other day on my way to the grocery store and even though I’ve lived here for 3 years it definitely never gets old.
-Sure LA has is downsides but living here offers constant inspiration and motivation because everyone here is trying to make it happen for themselves which makes you want to keep up.
+Holly: I am based in Los Angeles.
+The city is constantly buzzing with life.
+I saw LeBron James out on a bike ride the other day on my way to the grocery store, and even though I’ve lived here for three years, it definitely never gets old.
+Sure, LA has is downsides.
+But living here offers constant inspiration and motivation, because everyone here is trying to make it happen for themselves which makes you want to keep up.

 Tell us a bit about yourself, dreams aspirations before you started on your journey to fame.

-Before I became an influencer I worked at a number of different marketing agencies and got the opportunity to work with a bunch of influencers and celebrities.
+Holly: Before I became an influencer, I worked at a number of different marketing agencies and got the opportunity to work with a bunch of influencers and celebrities.
 I definitely never thought it was something that I could ever do.
 I just never thought I was pretty enough or interesting enough to get anywhere.
-Then one day I met a girl who got very real with me and convinced me that anyone can do this and kind of showed me the basics and BOOM!
+Then one day I met a girl who got very real with me and convinced me that anyone can do this.
+She kind of showed me the basics and BOOM!
 It just started happening.
-I got to 75k on Instagram within the first month or two and then I realized that this was something I was meant to do.
+I got to 75k on Instagram within the first month or two.
+Then I realized that this was something I was meant to do.

-I always thought that I wanted to be on a marketing team for a company and through my journey I realized I’m not supposed to work for anyone else.
-I like building things myself and I’m a force to be reckoned with when I run my own show…but when I’m an employee I just can’t get motivated or stay organized the way I do when it’s my own project.
+I always thought that I wanted to be on a marketing team for a company.
+Through my journey, I realized I’m not supposed to work for anyone else.
+I like building things myself and I’m a force to be reckoned with when I run my own show.
+When I’m an employee, I just can’t get motivated or stay organized the way I do when it’s my own project.

 You’ve got over 1.4M followers on Instagram.
 Do you remember when you had just 1 follower?
 How did you get from here to there?
 What were some of the daily secrets that helped you grow such a following?

-The most important secret to it is that you will grow as big and as fast as you work at it.
-People who think they can quit their 9-5 and only work 2 hours a day at this and become a celebrity need to understand that this is a lifestyle job.
+Holly: The most important secret to it is that you will grow as big and as fast as you work at it.
+People who think they can quit their 9-5 and only work two hours a day at this and become a celebrity need to understand that this is a lifestyle job.
 You’re working all day and all night.
-This career will get in the way of family, relationships, if you do it right you will be tired all the time and never get a day off.
-But if you’re dedicated to it then you will succeed.
-If you decide to put this career 2nd to something else then someone else will take your place.
-It sucks but it’s worth it if it’s something you want.
+This career will get in the way of family, relationships.
+If you do it right, you will be tired all the time and never get a day off.
+But if you’re dedicated to it, then you will succeed.
+If you decide to put this career second to something else, then someone else will take your place.
+It sucks, but it’s worth it if it’s something you want.

 A thing that no one talks about is it definitely takes a capital investment to get somewhere.
 I spent $5,000 on lighting and equipment before I even took a picture.
-That’s not something you HAVE to do but it’s something all the “big girls” do and because this is such a competitive industry you definitely want to make sure that you’re giving yourself the best chance you can.
+That’s not something you HAVE to do but it’s something all the “big girls” do.
+Because this is such a competitive industry, you definitely want to make sure that you’re giving yourself the best chance you can.
 It also takes money to grow.
-People and companies grow by getting features on pages that are bigger than your own and sometimes you can trade for it but if the difference in followers is great enough, the bigger page will usually want money to feature you.
+People and companies grow by getting features on pages that are bigger than your own.
+Sometimes you can trade for it, but if the difference in followers is great enough, the bigger page will usually want money to feature you.

-It’s social media so you definitely want to be social.
+It’s social media, so you definitely want to be social.
 Comment back to everyone until you physically can’t keep up anymore.
 Figure out everything that’s needed across all your platforms and keep a schedule for yourself so you can figure out how much time you actually have.
-For me personally I can’t answer every DM I get because I have 8 platforms that all get comments, messages and need content so I reserve messaging for my subscription sites unless it’s someone in the industry.
-But I still set up days where I schedule time to answer all my comments or do Q&A’s to give my fans who don’t subscribe a chance to engage with me.
+For me, personally, I can’t answer every DM I get.
+I have eight platforms that all get comments, messages and need content, so I reserve messaging for my subscription sites—unless it’s someone in the industry.
+I still set up days where I schedule time to answer all my comments or do Q&A’s to give my fans who don’t subscribe a chance to engage with me.

 How do you manage your feed?
 Do you have people who help you keep it fresh and updated?

-I started with live-streaming and I grew to 75k on Instagram within the first 2 months.
-Now that doesn’t seem like a lot but at the time I was totally shocked because I didn’t mean to do it.
-I would like to say that I planned out my image and presence but to be honest I feel like I’m constantly changing with my followers.
-I started gaming publicly recently which was something I thought wasn’t my category but it turns out my followers love it so if you’re just starting I would recommend just being yourself and doing what you think is fun and the right people will follow you.
+Holly: I started with live-streaming and grew to 75k on Instagram within the first two months.
+Now that doesn’t seem like a lot, but at the time I was totally shocked, because I didn’t mean to do it.
+I would like to say that I planned out my image and presence, but to be honest I feel like I’m constantly changing with my followers.
+I started gaming publicly recently which was something I thought wasn’t my category.
+It turns out my followers love it, so if you’re just starting, I would recommend just being yourself and doing what you think is fun.
+The right people will follow you.

-I keep hearing people who aren’t in social media say “it’s all about the content” but I don’t think anyone really knows first hand what that means.
-Influencers with just one profile go though content like water and the followers develop a taste for your highest quality content and they know if you’re not into something and respond with lack of engagement.
+I keep hearing people who aren’t in social media say “it’s all about the content.”
+I don’t think anyone really knows firsthand what that means.
+Influencers with just one profile go through content like water.
+The followers develop a taste for your highest quality content, and they know if you’re not into something and respond with lack of engagement.

 I feel so lucky to have my manager.
-His name is Kevin and we started out because he is a photographer and we just became best friends and eventually started working together.
-He keeps me organized, let’s me know what content I’m running out of, keeps track of sponsorships for me and also sometimes acts as my therapist haha.
+His name is Kevin.
+We started out because he is a photographer and we just became best friends and eventually started working together.
+He keeps me organized, lets me know what content I’m running out of, keeps track of sponsorships for me and also sometimes acts as my therapist, haha!
 He also helps me plan shoots and helps run my schedule.
-You really don’t need a manager right away but eventually you get to the point where it isn’t optional anymore.
+You really don’t need a manager right away, but eventually you get to the point where it isn’t optional anymore.

 This final point is actually the most important one.
-There is a very small percentage of people with over 500k followers and even less with 1m followers so we all know each other or are 1 person away from knowing each other.
-If you have a bad reputation or do something unprofessional then EVERYONE finds out and it will affect people wanting to work with you.
-My best advice is be nice to your followers and be nice to other people you work with because I’ve seen it come back to haunt people all the time.
-I also recommend not choosing a persona that’s drastically different than your own personality because it just becomes too hard to keep up with.
+There is a very small percentage of people with over 500k followers and even less with 1m followers.
+We all know each other or are one person away from knowing each other.
+If you have a bad reputation or do something unprofessional, then EVERYONE finds out and it will affect people wanting to work with you.
+My best advice is be nice to your followers and be nice to other people you work with, because I’ve seen it come back to haunt people all the time.
+I also recommend not choosing a persona that’s drastically different than your own personality, because it just becomes too hard to keep up with.